-YARTS (Yosemite Area Regional Transportation System) is public transit in the Yosemite region, with buses entering Yosemite Valley from Merced, Mammoth Lakes, Sonora, and Fresno—as well as many different towns along the way.
-Round-trip tickets from Fresno to Yosemit Valley are only $30 - and include the park entrance fee!
-Reduced fares are available for seniors (62+), children (12 and under) and persons with disabilities.
+YARTS (Yosemite Area Regional Transportation System) is public transit in the Yosemite region, with buses entering Yosemite Valley from Fresno, Merced, Mammoth Lakes, and Sonora—as well as many different towns along the way.
+Round-trip tickets from Fresno to Yosemite Valley are only $30 ($20 for seniors (62+); children under 12 ride free with a paid adult fare) - and include the park entrance fee!
 Commuter passes are also available.
 Visit the links provided below to find out more and plan your next trip to Yosemite utilizing YARTS.

 YARTS Schedule and Route Maps:

 Fresno County Rural Transit Agency - adopted June 26, 2014

 The Fresno-Clovis Metropolitan Area Public Transportation Service Evaluation is an effort to identify areas where the FAX and Stageline transit systems can improve efficiency.

 Short Range Transit Plans:

 City of Fresno-Fresno Area Express (FAX) - View/Download Plan

 Proposed 2018-2022 Short Range Transit Plan for Rural Fresno County Area - 2018-2022 Plan